With Heaven's aid I have conquered for you a huge empire. But my life was too short to achieve the conquest of the world. note

 - Determinator: He certainly couldn't have accomplished all of this without being persistent, could he?

-- Exact Words: Upon defeating and capturing his rival Jamuka, Temujin promised him that, since Jamuka was of noble blood, his blood would not be spilled.
+- Exact Words: Upon defeating and capturing his rival Jamuka, Temujin held to Jamuka's request that, since Jamuka was of noble blood, his blood would not be spilled.
 He then had his men wrap him up in a rug and beat him to death.
 True to Temujin's word, not one drop of Jamuka's blood touched the ground. note

 - Fiery Redhead: He was red-haired and violent.